SeisSol/SeisSol/Documentation/checkpointing.rst

 If the active checkpoint back-end finds a valid checkpoint during the initialization, it will load it automatically.
 (You cannot explicitly specify to load a checkpoint)

-Hint: Currently only the output of the wave field is designed to work with checkpoints.
-Other outputs such as receivers and fault output might require an additional post-processing when SeisSol is restarted from a checkpoint.
+Hint: Currently only the output of the wavefield is designed to work with checkpoints.
+Other outputs such as receivers and fault output might require additional post-processing when SeisSol is restarted from a checkpoint.

 Checkpointing Environment variables